Affinage

 1. 2012 High

-Evidence Quantitative binding kinetics, downstream signaling assays, and adipose-specific KLB/FGFR1 ablation
+Evidence Quantitative binding kinetics, signaling assays, and early-response gene measurements in mice with KLB/FGFR1 ablation

 PMID:22442730